 Q 6: 20b-23 / Luke 6: 21-23 = Matthew 5: 3-4, 6, 11-12

 20b Blessed are you simple in spirit, for yours is the Rule of God.
 21 Blessed are you who hunger, for your hunger will be satisfied.
 Blessed are you who mourn, for you will be consoled.
 22 Blessed are you when they insult you and persecute you because of the Son of man.
-Be glad, for this is how they treated the prophets who were before you.
+Be glad and exult, for vast is your reward, for this is how they treated the prophets who were before you.

-You should also be prepared to suffer hardships as well as opposition from those who oppose your devotional ideology centered on the Son of man (Yeshua).
+You should also be prepared to suffer hardship as it comes as well as opposition from those who oppose your devotional ideology centered on the Son of man (Yeshua).

 Q 6: 27-33, 35c-37 / Luke 6: 27-33, 35c-37 = Matthew 5: 44, 5: 42, 7: 12, 5: 46-47